-Lastly, House Bill 6, also adopted during the 2019 legislative session, requires combined reporting for corporate entities.
+Lastly, House Bill 6, also adopted during the 2019 legislative session, requires combined reporting beginning January 1, 2020 for corporate entities that file as a unitary group unless they elect to report and pay tax as a water's edge or consolidated group.
 More than half the states that impose a corporate income tax require combined reporting, and the Multistate Tax Commission recently testified before an interim committee that this is one of the most important steps New Mexico can take to update and reform its tax code.
 One of the principal purposes for enacting combined reporting is to protect state revenues against income-shifting.
-There are generally two ways to prevent income-shifting: (1) required combined reporting, which eliminates the intercompany transactions that permit the shift; or (2) "add back" statutes, which require separate entity filers to "add back" to their income certain intercompany payments.
+There are generally two ways to prevent income-shifting:(1) required combined reporting, which eliminates the intercompany transactions that permit the shift; or (2) "add back" statutes, which require separate entity filers to "add back" to their income certain intercompany payments.
 The change to combined reporting is likely to have a long-term positive impact.